Trauma and Complex Trauma Disorder By Prof Jayashri Kulkarni

 SNRI’s can create a sort of jarring with the nor-adrenergic effects and the agitation can be quite significant for these patients.

 - Watch for reappearance in menopause.
-Can occur with other presentations such as alcohol misuse.
+It can occur with other presentations such as alcohol misuse.

 Prevention of abuse is clearly something our community needs to get behind.